DEFRA/software-development-standards/standards/development_language_standards.md

 The simplest way to achieve this is by using open platforms by default.

-## Our primary development platforms are Microsoft's .Net framework and Node.js
+## Our primary development platforms are Microsoft's .NET and Node.js
 There are two key areas within Defra where we need to write custom code.

 We build bespoke online digital services using standard government libraries and frameworks.